SystemRage/Metamorphosis/README.md

     * Support for default animations or animations with scripts.
          * NEW !!!
 Conversion "repeat" / "end repeat" loops in scripts available.
     * Allows resizing cursors.
+    * Changes color of cursors.
     * Support for clicked cursors ( only extraction ).
+    * Creation of *.inf* file for Windows installations.
+* Direct conversion of Windows CUR & ANI cursors to Linux X11 cursors.

 ## Usage
 For Linux users, create this path: *~/home/User/Metamorphosis/curs2conv*.